 - How are tortoise populations changing over time, particularly in response to management threats and interventions?

-The tracking team use both traditional survey methods (e.g. behavioural observations) and high tech methods such as fixing tags to the tortoises including a GPS, accelerometer and radio beacon to track their migrations.
-They have tagged individuals from four tortoise populations so far – two on Santa Cruz, one on Alcedo volcano, Isabela and one on Espanola.
-The data from these tags are freely available on Movebank, a repository for migration data for many species around the world.
-This can then be plotted on Google Earth to visualise the tracks that the tagged tortoises are taking.
+The tracking team use both traditional survey methods (e.g. behavioural observations) and high tech methods such as fixing tags to the tortoises to track their migrations.
+They have tagged individuals from four different tortoise species so far – two on Santa Cruz, one on Alcedo volcano, Isabela and one on Espanola.
+To learn more about the techniques used for tracking tortoises, visit our Discovering Galapagos case study here.

 For the latest updates on the project, please read our 2016 report (PDF).